nzmshaik7/best_seats_available/README.md

 * To Run Tests: In terminal, go to the application directory and run the following: rspec ./spec/controllers/v1/seats_controller_spec.rb

-* Deployment instructions: In terminal, go to the application directory and run the following: bundle install rails db:create db:migrate rails s
+* Deployment instructions: In terminal, go to the application directory and run the following:<br />
+bundle install<br />
+rails db:create db:migrate<br />
+rails s<br />